 Faulty T&P Valve

-The T&P valve is designed to let water out if the water pressure becomes too high.
+The T&P valve is designed to let water out if the heater's water pressure becomes too high.
 But if this valve connection becomes loose, or if the T&P valve breaks, water could seep out.

 High Water Pressure